 The first thing that's helpful to realize is that while anger carries a lot of energy with it, and it makes sense to want to act out/in, we don't have to act on our anger.
 We can sit with it, and observe it with curiosity without turning it on ourselves or others.
 This requires practice, but can be learned like any skill.

 As we sit with the anger and observe it, we will notice that it changes.
 It may grow in intensity, and then subside, grow and subside many times over.
 It may turn into grief.
 It might turn into motivation to change something in our environment.
-It might turn into anxiety out of fear of harming our relationship with the object of our anger.
+It might turn into fear of harming our relationship with the object of our anger.
 Regardless of how it changes, sitting with it allows us to get to know it better.
 Once we know it better, we are better able to take constructive action rather than destructive action.

 Being Angry is Neutral The second thing that's critical to know is that being angry doesn't make you bad.
 That doesn't mean being angry makes you good either, it's just a neutral, normal part of being a human being.
 All emotions can serve to either help us connect with ourselves and each other, or serve to disconnect us.